owkin/GrAIdient/Docs/Architecture/MAExamples.md

-# 👷 MAExamples
+# 👷 GrAIExamples

-`MAExamples` contains examples that show how to interact with `MAKit`.
+`GrAIExamples` contains examples that show how to interact with `GrAIdient`.

 See the [examples](../Examples/EXAMPLES.md) documentation for more details.